Saving Forever 21 is a high-stakes gamble for mall owner

 With more than 500 stores in operation, he estimated Aéropostale to be worth $350 million.

-Mr. Simon said on the call that Forever 21 is a widely recognized brand with $2 billion in global sales.
+Simon said on the call that Forever 21 is a widely recognized brand with $2 billion in global sales.
 The consortium plans to continue operating its stores and e-commerce business, and aims to improve product sourcing.

 “We’re going to hopefully turn around Forever 21 and make money,” he added.